-Consists of writing, drawings and moving image (Your Presence Within What is Independent from You)
+Consists of poem ("Genesis"), drawings (20 Chants of Sonogram), and moving image (Your Presence Within What is Independent from You)

-This project is called Genesis Trilogy consisted of three different formats: poem, drawings, and moving image.
-This work has inspired several other projects:
+Genesis Trilogy consists of three different formats: poem, drawings, and moving image.
+This work has inspired several other projects: Annunciation and Transformation of Time Machine.
+In addition, this work led to writing a manifesto for my future audience.

 1 In the beginning, I was formless, forgotten, and empty;